Guide: Your Optimal Free Prize Request in 2026

 2. the counter-offers that required too much effort for little value

-4. the internal friction points, validation, shipping, regulation
+4. the internal friction points, validation, shipping, payment

 5. the partners to recontact for a more ambitious activation